Lip flip

 Lip flip is a cosmetic procedure that modifies the shape of the lips using botulinum neurotoxin type A and occasionally adding hyaluronic acid fillers.
 The procedure is performed in order to increase the size of the lips.
 The procedure typically involves injection of the neurotoxin along the vermilion border of the lips.
 This leads to a relaxation of the underlying muscle and eversion of the lip.
-Hyaluronic acid fillers are sometimes added in order increase volume in the lips.
+Hyaluronic acid fillers are sometimes added in order to increase volume in the lips.

 Aesthetics

 The aim of lip flip is to provide an aesthetic, symmetric, and healthy appearance for the patient.

 Materials and techniques

 The primary agents used during the lip flip procedure include: